 Ease of Everyday Use

-One thing we love about this model is the quick release tray clamps that make on the fly adjustment to avoid bike on bike contact a fast and tool free operation.
-This design feature is far superior to the four bolt design used on the T2 Pro XT and the RockyMounts BackStage that requires a hex wrench and over twice as long to adjust.
+One thing we love about this model is the quick release tray clamps that make on the fly adjustment to avoid bike on bike contact a fast and tool-free operation.
+This design feature is far superior to the four bolt design used on the T2 Pro XT and the RockyMounts BackStage that require a hex wrench and over twice as long to adjust.

 The Yakima Dr. Tray has a remote tilt release handle but it is much harder to use than the similar design employed by its competitors.

-Like most of the tray style hitch racks we tested, the Dr. Tray has front wheel clamps that are pushed down onto the front tire.
+Like most of the tray-style hitch racks we tested, the Dr. Tray has front wheel clamps that are pushed down onto the front tire.
 We found the release mechanism to be harder to operate, with more force required than the T2 Pro XT.
-Despite this, the Dr. Tray is relatively easy to load and unload, and carries the same low load height benefits of the other hitch racks we tested.
+Despite this, the Dr. Tray is relatively easy to load and unload, and carries the same low loading height benefits of the other hitch racks we tested.

 Ease of Removal and Storage

 This model is the highest scoring hitch rack we tested in this test.
-Securing the contender to a vehicle is simple, with an expanding wedge design operated by a hand knob on the lower support arm of the rack.
-Place the rack in your hitch receiver and turn the knob to remove wobble.
+Securing it to a vehicle is simple, with an expanding wedge design operated by a hand knob on the lower support arm of the rack.
+Place the rack in your hitch receiver and turn the knob to remove the wobble.
 The knob is then disabled by setting the lock mechanism with the included key.
-This system is almost identical in function to the Thule T2 Pro XT and is far easier to use than the traditional threaded anti wobble hitch pin found on the T2 Classic and the RockyMounts BackStage.
+This system is almost identical in function to the Thule T2 Pro XT and is far easier to use than the traditional threaded anti-wobble hitch pin found on the T2 Classic and the RockyMounts BackStage.

-The quick lock and anti wobble system are excellent, but what sets the Dr.Tray apart from the similarly designed T2 Pro XT is an incredibly light weight of 34lbs.
+The quick lock and anti-wobble system are excellent, but what sets the Dr.Tray apart from the similarly designed T2 Pro XT is an incredibly lightweight of 34lbs.
 The Dr. Tray is one of the lightest racks we tested and can easily be carried with one hand to and from your vehicle to the garage.
 For comparison, the T2 Pro XT weighs in at 51 lbs, and the RockyMounts BackStage weighs over 60lbs.
-If you plan to remove your rack after every ride, the Dr. Tray is a great option that won't leave you with back pain from hefting an unwieldy contender around.
+If you plan to remove your rack after every ride, the Dr. Tray is a great option that won't leave you with back pain from hefting an unwieldy rack around.

 The Yakima Dr Tray uses an expanding wedge system to both eliminate wobble and to lock the bike to your vehicle, this small pin is an added security feature.

 The storage dimensions of the Dr. Tray are slightly more compact than the T2 Pro XT at L16.5"xW58"xH40.5".
 These measurements are taken with the rack in the folded position, and the trays placed at their maximum lateral adjustments.
 Even though the Dr. Tray is easy to carry, it does take up a fair amount of space in a garage.
-It also does not fold up nearly as small as the 1Up USA Heavy Duty Quick Rack which is the only model we tested that features folding trays, making it possible to put the competitor in your trunk when not in use.
+It also doesn't fold up nearly as small as the 1Up USA Heavy Duty Quick Rack which is the only model we tested that features folding trays, making it possible to put it in your trunk when not in use.